nsushant/ANT_OR_Lunch_Visits/README.md

 * Keep entries short and factual
 * No need for perfect formatting — consistency > perfection
 * Feel free to update old entries with better notes
-* Be respectful (this is about lunch, not reviews)

 ---